 Offices are filled with all types of people.
 Young interns, middle-aged women, and older employees all sit in the same area.
 Often, with different temperature needs.
-What if you could redirect airflow using partitions?
+What if you could redirect airflow using office partitions?

 We’ve all been in an office that’s been ‘too cold’ or ‘too hot’.
 It’s next to impossible to get the balance right for everyone.
 We all feel heat and the cold differently, so one set temperature isn’t the answer.